Table of Contents

 This implies that companies that do not recognize their employees will most likely suffer high turnover costs—ranging from 5.8 percent up to 213 percent of an employee's salary, depending on the job and employee skills.

 Besides the direct replacement costs, other associated costs include lost productivity and time, temporary coverage, and new employee training.

 Think about what those costs would look like if more than one employee left the company!
 This is why HR and business leaders need to pay more attention to employee recognition statistics.

-In part one of this four-part series, we discussed some best practices to consider when designing a global employee recognition program.
-For part two, we have compiled a list of key employee recognition stats that every HR leader should know.
-You will find the information helpful as you make the business case for your company's employee recognition programs.
+We have compiled a list of key employee recognition statistics that every HR leader should know.
+You will find the information helpful as you make the business case for your company's employee recognition program.

-There are hundreds of employee appreciation statistics and employee recognition statistics that you’ll find on the web.
-However, to make things easier for you, we have compiled a list of top 10 statistics that you must know.
+To make things easier for you, we have compiled a list of the top 10 key employee recognition statistics that you must know.

 Let’s dive in.

 1. Over a third of all respondents said their job was a regular source of stress.

 The workplace can cause significant stress for many workers.
 Among millennials and Gen Zers, the chronically work-stressed population rises to 44 percent.